amissine/shed/README.md

 # 👷 gratzio
 The gratz.io testbed

 The project's goal is to establish a Distributed Autonomous Organization (DAO), whose members (users) exchange favors with each other.
 The DAO is [Stellar](https://stellar.org/)-based.
 To join it, the **user** clones and installs the [amissine/gratzio-join](https://github.com/amissine/gratzio-join) public repository.
-This results in a request for the **maintaner** to:
+This results in a request for the **agent** to:

 - create a Stellar account for the user;
 - create a trustline from this account to the project's **asset issuer**;